 This desire to be revered by peers has led to an overwhelming weight of peer-pressure.
 Critical thoughts are withheld for the betterment of one’s reputation.
 Sentences have to be witty, noticeable, and extremely bombastic (memes).
 In the end, we get something cute—yet doesn’t hold any meaningful substance.

 Nowadays, commercial sites have taken a strong hold over community discussion, in which the user becomes fodder for subliminal ad attacks and in-app purchases.
 The global marketplaces need ever-newer sheep to be sheared.

 As long as the conversations remain open and updated, the stalling-line keeps increasing.
 Yet where is it going?
 And does anyone care?

-Social media, with the overwhelming variety of tools available, has lead to less meaningful activity and unmindful relationships.
-In sort, we do not realize we are being starved.
+Social media, with the overwhelming variety of tools available, has led to less meaningful activity and unmindful relationships.
+In short, we do not realize we are being starved.
 Knowledge is handed to us upon a silver platter (upon demand) while the journeyman’s work ethic lays bare.
 There is nothing to do yet stay put and take upon this global influence.

 Because of this, our hands show no hardness.
 Our experiences are merely downloaded from others before us—and even though our minds are molded by those who we have never heard of, we remain loyal for the sake of the scraps.

 As the years go by, this person has also noticed a major attack being waged against the usage of words.
 In first-world countries, we are told we have the freedom of speech—although, in reality, we are becoming more and more afraid to speak the truth.